 Power output: 672kW

-Originally an order for Philipphine National Railways, they were purchased by the NZR as a heavy shunter for Auckland port work.
-They are still used in Auckland and Tauranga for heavy shunting, now fitted with multiple-unit capability. - DJ class
+Originally an order for Philippine National Railways, they were purchased by the NZR as a heavy shunter for Auckland port work.
+They are still used in Auckland and Tauranga for heavy shunting, now fitted with multiple-unit capability.

 Entered service: 2010